WhitmanCS370/sp24-lab2/README.md

 Chapter 2: We learned to implement classes using dictionaries, in hope of getting under-the-hood on how classes really work.
 It also touches on inheritence and sharing methods between classes.

+Chapter 4: We learned about pattern matching and regular expressions.

 * What questions did you have about the material in the chapters?
 What did you find confusing?

 Chapter 2: Why do it this way?
 Why learn how to implement objects using dictionaries instead of just using the object framework already in python?

+Chapter 4: We don't get the implementation in the textbook!
+It's very unclear how the match family of classes matches text at all.